← Back to Petra Tickets

 What is Petra by Night?

-A separate ticketed event running Monday, Wednesday, and Thursday nights starting at 20:30.
+A separate ticketed evening event running Monday, Wednesday, and Thursday nights starting at 20:30.
 The Siq is lit with 1,800 candle luminaries; the Treasury area is lit and Bedouin music plays.
-It is 17 JOD per person and lasts about 2 hours.
+The event lasts about 2 hours.
 Not included in standard day passes.

 Is Petra wheelchair accessible?